Alfresco/alfresco-ng2-components/docs/tutorials/working-with-nodes-api-service.md

+---
+Title: Working with the Nodes API service
+Level: Intermediate
+---

 # Working with the Nodes API Service

 In this tutorial you will learn how to use the [`NodesApiService`](../core/nodes-api.service.md).
 We have developed some practical examples to show you how to interact with an instance of Alfresco Content Services without using the REST endpoints directly.
 With this approach the [`NodesApiService`](../core/nodes-api.service.md) is used as an abstraction layer, defined by one of the services in the ADF Core library.